-Site Capacity/Site Life:

-Sonoma County has established a policy to provide landfilleapacity A potential site should have at least fifteen years of capacity.
+1. Site Capacity/Site Life: A potential site should have at least fifteen years of capacity.
 Sites with more capacity are ranked higher.

-Agricultural Land:

-The General Plan recognizes the importance of agricultural land in the county stating that lands containing agricultural and productive woodland soils should be preserved, and conversion of this land to incompatible residential, commercial, or industrial uses be avoided.

-3. Proximity to Existing Uses of Groundwater:

-Landfill operations have the potential for contamination of groundwater.
+2. Agricultural Land: The General Plan recognizes the importance of agricultural land in the county stating that lands containing agricultural and productive woodland soils should be preserved, and conversion of this land to incompatible residential, commercial, or industrial uses be avoided.
+3. Proximity to Existing Uses Landfill operations have the potential for contamination of of Groundwater: groundwater.
 Therefore, it is important to protect beneficial uses as much as possible by choosing sites located further from these areas.

-Airport Safety:

-Federal Aviation Administration Order 5200.5 prohibits the development of landfills within 5,000 feet from a runway used by propeller-driven aircraft and 10,000 from a runway used by jet aircraft.

-Site Parcel Assemblage:

-This category compares the various sites as to the ease (availability of information, communications, ease of acquisitions and mitigation) with which the required parcels for the landfill site could be assembled.

-6. Ownership/Acquisition Potential:

-This category compares sites based the upon potential ease with which a selected property might be acquired.

-Economic

-1. Total Operating Costs: A number of elements would be combined for the total operation costs, including: (1) landfill operation costs (cost of daily and intermediate cover, and operation and maintenance of all landfill access roads and environmental monitoring systems), +(2) leachate treatment and control, (3) gas control, and (4) post-closure costs (maintaining the final cover, surface water management systems, gas control facilities, environmental monitoring facilities and the leachate treatment facilities).
-For all of these elements, planning level costs for labor, equipment and materials should be estimated and daily operational costs should be considered a 50-year site life period for the projected life of the selected landfill site.
+4. Airport Safety: Federal Aviation Administration Order 5200.5 prohibits the development of landfills within 5,000 feet from a runway used by propeller-driven aircraft and 10,000 from a runway used by jet aircraft.
+5. Site Parcel Assemblage: This category compares the various sites as to the ease (availability of information, communications, ease of acquisitions and mitigation) with which the required parcels for the landfill site could be assembled.
+6. Ownership/Acquisition This category compares sites based upon the notential ease with Potential: which a selected property might be acquired.
+Econ omic 1.
+Total Operating Costs: A number of elements would be combined for the total operation costs, including: (1) landfill operation costs (cost of daily and intermediate cover, systems), +(2) leachate treatment and control, (3) gas control, and (4) post-closure costs (maintaining the final cover, surface water management systems, gas control facilities, environmental monitoring facilities and operation and maintenance of all landfill access roads and environmental monitoring and the leachate treatment facilities).
+For all of these elements, planning level costs for labor, equipment and materials should be estimated and daily operational costs should be considered for the projected life of the selected landfill site.
 2. Site Development Costs: These are the capital expenditures at the site including the cost of building the landfill, equipment to begin operations, and other costs of opening a landfill.
 3. Transportation Costs: Based upon engineering and economic analysis, the cost of solid waste transport to each site would be estimated.
 The estimate for each site would include operation and maintenance costs incurred by the County, municipal haulers, and private/ commercial haulers for transport and transfer of solid waste.
 4. Parcel Costs: Using the assessed valuations maintained by the county and review of other county records, the purchase price for each potential site will be estimated as appropriate.

+May 16, 2007 Пауε 6-18